yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

     -   A load balancing rule directing traffic to both web servers

--   A functional CloudShop web application, accessible from both web servers and from the load-balancer internal IP (this will be validated later when access is made available through the firewall).
+-   A functional CloudShop web application, accessible from both web servers and from the load-balancer internal IP (this will be validated later when access is made available through the firewall)

 ## Exercise 5: Build the management station